ddnexus/elastics-doc/source/doc/7-Tutorials/2-Migrate-from-0.x.md

 #### Rails Apps

-You have to change `gem 'elastics', :require => 'elastics/rails'` to simply `gem 'elastics-rails'` in your `Gemfile`.
+You have to change `gem 'flex', :require => 'flex/rails'` to simply `gem 'elastics-rails'` in your `Gemfile`.
+Then add `elastics-legacy` gem to your `Gemfile`.
+It will make it work almost as it is and it will allow a smoot migration.
 Run a `bundle install` and your app should be able to start.
 Then it will emit the deprecation warnings for the other changes in the log.

 #### Non Rails Apps

 If you used model related functionality, you will be required to load the `elastics-models` gem that is now separated by the `elastics-client` core gem.
+You should require the `elastics-legacy` gem.
+It will make it work almost as it is and it will allow a smoot migration.

 ### 2. Configuration Renaming